narainsingaram/alpha_job/README.md

 - Apply for jobs with a simple and secure form
 - View application history and track job statuses
 - Access analytics on job types and opportunities posted
-- AI Resume Analysis where you can uplaod your resume and get straightforward feedback
+- AI Resume Analysis where you can upload your resume and get straightforward feedback
+- Personalized job recommendations based on your profile and skills
+- AI-powered interview preparation tool
+- Student profile management to track skills, experience, and preferences

 ### 🧑‍💼 For Employers
 - Submit job postings via a user-friendly form